 17. Leisure and Development Position P12 Information

-- 17. Leisure and Development 1 osition 1 12 imornation
+·

 18. Asylum Seekers Update to recommend that

-10. Noylum occioro opuato Council notes the
+Council notes the

 information provided and

 approve the Asylum

 Seekers & Refugee

 Framework and Action

 Plan in the report for

 implementation

 19. DfC Hardship Grant to recommend that

-10. Bro Hardship Grant Council approve
+19. DfC Hardship Grant Council approve

 allocation of the DfC

 Hardship Grant for the

 following purposes: fuel

 support through local

 charities; support to

 established foodbanks;

 small grant programme for

 local community food

 projects; increased

 membership of social

 supermarkets and Save

 the Children Family

 Support Scheme

 20. Ballycastle Museum to recommend that

 Council note the outcome

 of the NLHF funding

 application submitted to

 facilitate Stage 2 detailed

 design, planning and

 procurement.
 NLHF have

 provided funding to the

 value of £202,981 with

 Council contributing an

 additional £21,067, as part

 of the £144,000 previously

 approved in June 2022 by

 Council

+21 Enterprise Fund to recommend that

 21. Enterprise Fund to recommend that

-Council award funding to

-businesses 1-16 as
+Council award funding to businesses 1-16 as

 outlined in Table 1,

 previously circulated,

 totalling £70,444.48 under

 the auspices of the

 Enterprise Fund 2023

 22. Fitness Equipment Investment to recommend to Council the tender process in Annex A, previously circulated, 'JDLC, RVLC & Sheskburn Fitness Equipment Tender' and approve the award of the contract to Pulse Fitness at a cost of £273,662.32 23.
 Benone Security Provision to recommend that Council approve the cost of the provision of security services by NW Security Ltd at Benone Holiday and Leisure Park, at a cost of £23,000, (within the 23/24 T&R budget) 24.
 Public Path Order Request Limavady to recommend to Council that a Public Path Order is initiated for the path linking Irish Green Street and Backburn Park between the Limavady Shared Education Campus.
 This would potentially lead to the extinguishment of the existing path that links between the two schools 25.
-Tourism Events External Services to recommend to Council: 25.
-Procurement The Assessment Panel recommends the most economically advantageous submission being Streetwise Performance Ltd for Lots 1 and Lots 3 - 9 at a Total Cost of £16,102 + vat; The Assessment Panel recommends the most economically advantageous submission being In Your Space
+Tourism Events External Services Procurement to recommend to Council: The Assessment Panel recommends the most economically advantageous submission being Streetwise Performance Ltd for Lots 1 and Lots 3 - 9 at a Total Cost of £16,102 + vat; The Assessment Panel recommends the most economically advantageous submission being In Your Space

 Circus for Lot 2 at a Total

 Cost of £521 + VAT;

 The Assessment Panel

 recommends the most

 economically

+advantageous submission

-advantageous submission being Basslines Ltd at a
+being Basslines Ltd at a

 Total Cost of £22,800.00 +

 VAT;

 The Assessment Panel

 recommends the most

 economically

+advantageous submission

-advantageous submission being Eventsec Ltd at a
+being Eventsec Ltd at a

 Total Cost of £44,806.50 +

 VAT;

-The Assessment Panel recommends the most
+The Assessment Panel

+recommends the most

 economically

 advantageous submission

 being Eventsec Ltd at a

-Total Cost of £20,745.00 +
+Total Cost of £20,745.00 + VAT;

-VAT;

 The Assessment Panel

 recommends the most

 economically

 advantageous submission

 being Greentown Traffic

-Management Ltd at a Total

-Cost of £29,085 + VAT.
+Management Ltd at a Total Cost of £29,085 + VAT.

+COSt 01 229,000 + VA1.

 26. Town Centre Data Counters Tender to recommend to Council

 that the contract is

 awarded to mri Real

 Estate Software for a

 three-year period at a cost

 of £31,670 per annum,

 with the option to extend

 for an additional two

 years, subject to review

-- 01 01 01 10 11 11

 27. Any Other Relevant Business Notified in

 accordance with Standing Order 12. (o)

-(1) 'In Committee' llmdata fuara lla ad af
+'In Committee'

 (i) Update on the sale of the Dunluce Update from Head of

 Centre, Portrush (Councillor Holmes) Prosperity and Place